airbytehq/airbyte/docs/integrations/sources/jira.md

 - Domain
 - Email

+# Jira Source Connector Setup

-## Setup guide
+## Prerequisites

-### Step 1: Set up Jira

-1. To get access to the Jira API you need to create an API token.
-Follow the instructions in the [Atlassian documentation](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/) to generate your API token.
+Before setting up the Jira source connector in Airbyte, you need to create an API token for your Jira account.
+To generate an API token, follow the instructions in [Atlassian's documentation](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/).

-### Step 2: Set up the Jira connector in Airbyte
+## Jira Connector Configuration

-To set up the Jira connector in Airbyte, follow these steps:
+To set up the Jira source connector in Airbyte, you need to provide the following information:

-1. In the Airbyte UI, navigate to **Sources**.
-In the top-right corner, click **+ new source**.
-2. On the source setup page, select **Jira** from the Source type dropdown and enter a name for this connector.
-3. Enter the **API Token** you generated in Step 1.
-This token is used for Authorization to your account by BasicAuth.
+1. **API Token**: The API token you generated for your Jira account.
+This token is used for authorization to your account by BasicAuth.

-4. Enter the **Domain** for your Jira account, e.g. `airbyteio.atlassian.net`.
-This field is the domain for your Jira account, which can be found in your Jira URL.
+2. **Domain**: The domain for your Jira account, e.g., `your-domain.atlassian.net`, `your-domain.jira.com`, or `jira.your-domain.com`.

-5. Enter the **Email** for your Jira account which you used to generate the API token.
-This field is used for Authorization to your account by BasicAuth.
+3. **Email**: The email address associated with your Jira account, which you used to generate the API token.
+This field is used for authorization to your account by BasicAuth.

-6. (Optional) Enter a list of **Projects** for which you need to replicate data, or leave it empty if you want to replicate data for all projects.
+4. **Projects (Optional)**: Enter the list of project keys for which you want to replicate data.
+Leave this field empty if you want to replicate data for all projects.
+For example: `["PROJ1", "PROJ2"]`.

-7. (Optional) Enter the **Start Date** from which you'd like to replicate data for Jira in the format `YYYY-MM-DDTHH:MM:SSZ`.
-All data generated after this date will be replicated, or leave it empty if you want to replicate all data.
-Note that it will be used only in the following streams:BoardIssues, IssueComments, IssueProperties, IssueRemoteLinks, IssueVotes, IssueWatchers, IssueWorklogs, Issues, PullRequests, SprintIssues.
-For other streams, it will replicate all data.
-For more information on how to format the start date, refer to the [Airbyte documentation](https://docs.airbyte.com/integrations/sources/jira/#spec).
+5. **Start Date (Optional)**: Enter the date from which you want to replicate data from Jira in the format `YYYY-MM-DDTHH:MM:SSZ`.
+All data generated after this date will be replicated.
+Leave this field empty if you want to replicate all data.
+Note that this field only applies to certain streams.
+For example: `2021-03-01T00:00:00Z`.

-8. (Optional) Toggle **Expand Issue Changelog** to get a list of recent updates to every issue in the Issues stream.
+6. **Expand Issue Changelog**: Toggle this option if you want to get a list of recent updates to every issue in the Issues stream.

-9. (Optional) Toggle **Render Issue Fields** to return field values rendered in HTML format in the Issues stream.
+7. **Render Issue Fields**: Toggle this option if you want to return field values rendered in HTML format in the Issues stream.

+8. **Enable Experimental Streams**: Toggle this option if you want to enable the experimental PullRequests stream.

+After you have entered the required information, click **Continue** to proceed with the setup and test the connection.

-10. (Optional) Toggle **Enable Experimental Streams** to enable experimental PullRequests stream.
-For more information on the experimental streams, refer to the [Airbyte documentation](https://docs.airbyte.com/integrations/sources/jira/#experimental-tables).
+For more details on the configuration properties and their usage, refer to the [Jira connector spec](https://github.com/airbytehq/airbyte/blob/master/airbyte-integrations/connectors/source-jira/source_jira/spec.json).

-Once you've completed the steps above, click **Test** to verify your credentials and connectivity to the Jira API.
-If the test is successful, click **Create** to create the new source.

-Congratulations!
-You've successfully set up the Jira connector in Airbyte.

 ## Supported sync modes